speciationgenomics/speciationgenomics.github.io/_pages/sliding_windows.md

 ---

 As SNP Fst values are very noisy, it is better to compute Fst estimates for entire regions.
 Selection is expected to not only affect a single SNP and the power to detect a selective sweep is thus higher for genomic regions.
 How large the genomic region should be depends on the SNP density, how fast linkage disequilibrium decays, how recent the sweep is and other factors.
 It is thus advisable to try different window sizes.
 Here, we will use 20 kb windows.
 An alternative is to use windows of fixed number of sites instead of fixed size.
 We will use scripts written by [Simon Martin](https://simonmartinlab.org/) which you can download [here](https://github.com/simonhmartin/genomics_general).
+Note, that the scripts by Simon are written in Python2 (not Python3 which may be standard in your working environment).
+If the scripts do not run, you may have to adjust the first line "#!/usr/bin/env python" to your Python2 path.

 First, let's convert the vcf file into Simon Martin's geno file.
 You can download the script [here](https://github.com/simonhmartin/genomics_general/raw/master/VCF_processing/parseVCF.py).